catyeo18/safeplates/DESIGN.md

 We iterate through that list of restaurants to look for the URLs of the restaurants' menus.
 Once the URL is found, the HTML is parsed and returned using the helper function `returnSoup` in `helpers.py`, which utilizes Beautiful Soup, Headless, and Selenium to scrape the webpage.
 Now, we look for specific HTML tags/attributes within that block of scraped HTML.
 Every menu item is embedded within HTML tags with class `menuItem-name`, so we iterate through the menu items to store its ingredients, which all have `itemprop` labelled with `description`, in a dictionary `items` with the key being the menu item name and the value being its ingredients.
 We append a tuple of the restaurant's info grabbed from Foursquare's API with `items`.

+Next, we call the helper function `goodRestaurants` to filter through our list of restaurants with the user's diestary restrictions in mind.
+The function sorts the restaurants by the number of safe food items their menus have from most to least.
+Then, these restaurants are outputted onto the results page `results.html` in a table format.

 ### Design Decisions